sosiristseng/template-mkdocs-material/README.md

-# template-mkdocs-material
-Example template for mkdocs-material
+# Example website for mkdocs-material